Radical Feminism Has Changed

 PANEL 1

-A bald man with a furrowed brow, wearing a shirt with a necktie, is sitting in what appears to be a radio recording booth; there’s a big microphone held up by a pro-looking microphone holder thingy (which is the technical term), a laptop open next to him and some notecards and a pencil on the desk in front of him, a coffee mug, and a wall clock behind him.
+A bald man with a furrowed brow, wearing a shirt with a necktie, is in a recording booth; there’s a big microphone held up by a pro-looking microphone holder thingy (that’s the technical term).
 He isn’t yelling, but he looks a bit angry and intense.

 A large caption says “2004.”